bartvbl/Clutterbox/README.md

 # Clutterbox Experiment Implementation Source Code

-This source code repository accompanies the paper 'Quasi Spin Image: a Clutter Resistant 3D Shape Descriptor', and contains the implementation of the proposed clutterbox experiment described in it.
+This source code repository accompanies the paper 'Radial Intersection Count Image: a Clutter Resistant 3D Shape Descriptor', and contains the implementation of the proposed clutterbox experiment described in it.

 ## Compiling